kraemer-lab/GRAPEVNE/docs/getting_started/tutorial-2alignment.md

 for convenience, with each specifying the output filename `subsample_ids.tsv` and `subsample_metadata.tsv` to be deposited in the folder `"results/{outdir}"`.
-Note that `outdir` refers to `config["output_namespace"]` here, so this is the destination folder as (will be) provided by Phyloflow.
+Note that `outdir` refers to `config["output_namespace"]` here, so this is the destination folder as (will be) provided by GRAPEVNE.
 The resource file `master_metadata` (again, named for convenience) is specified with `srcdir` since we are providing the file with our analysis (see the previous tutorial step if this is unclear).
 It is worth taking a moment to ensure that you are comfortable with this rule before continuing.

-We have now not only converted this 3 line instruction into a valid Snakemake rule, but at the same time made it Phyloflow compliant simply by specifying `input_namespace` and `output_namespace` in the configuration, and ensuring that all relevant input and output folders reference them in the Snakefile.
+We have now not only converted this 3 line instruction into a valid Snakemake rule, but at the same time made it GRAPEVNE compliant simply by specifying `input_namespace` and `output_namespace` in the configuration, and ensuring that all relevant input and output folders reference them in the Snakefile.
 Instead of building out the particulars of this rule further, let us combine